-Irish Barrister, Martin Giblin SC, central to the Garda Heavy Gang- Mail Train Robbery Case, has been fighting and exposing Garda corruption cases since 1976, to date, (eg Donegal Gardai- Morris Tribunal, Waterford Gardaí and the Ian Bailey frame-up etc).
+Irish Barrister, Martin Giblin SC, central to the Garda Heavy Gang- Sallins Case, has been fighting and exposing Garda corruption cases since 1976, to date, (eg Donegal Gardai- Morris Tribunal, Waterford Gardaí and the Ian Bailey frame-up etc).

 The same barrister is central to the recent exposure of the Gárda telephone recording/bugging.
 Nothing, it seems, has changed over the years.